singnet/platform-pipeline/README.md

 }
 ```

-`Note`: Background in *.feature file is executed before each scenario.
+`Note`: Background in publish_service.feature file is executed before each scenario.
 It means that in case of
 more than one scenario the background tests should be updated to be executed only once.